 |Delicious Obsessions||Fermented Thai Basil â€œPesto"|

 |Jam's Thai Food and Cooking Blog||Thai Basil Fried Rice|

-People have spotted Thai Basil using the Specialty Produce app for iPhone and Android.
+People have shared Thai Basil using the Specialty Produce app for iPhone and Android.